kloading/Calypso/README.md

 Automated reasoning to verify the security and compliance of kubernetes network-policies

 ## CI/CD integration Demo
-View PR #33 to see Calypso's analysis of a non-compliant network policy
+View https://github.com/kloading/Calypso/pull/33 to see Calypso's analysis of a non-compliant network policy

 ## Presentation on Calypso
 https://youtu.be/SPYtxtXlRE4